Pwd9000-ML/blog-devto/posts/2024/Azure-Ignite-2024-Book-Of-News/Azure-Ignite-2024-Book-Of-News.md

 Why not take the **[Microsoft Learn Challenge: Ignite Edition](https://learn.microsoft.com/en-us/training/topics/event-challenges/?wt.mc_id=DT-MVP-5004771)** and earn a badge by completing one of these unique, **Fabric-focused collections**.
 Be quick, the challenge ends on 10 January 2025.

 ---

-### 1. DevOps

--Azure Managed Redis: A cost-effective solution for in-memory caching designed to boost AI app performance and scale intelligently​(Ignite-Book-Of-News-2024). -Power Platform Enhancements: Features like AI-powered automation in Power Automate and Copilot for low-code/no-code environments​(Ignite-Book-Of-News-2024).
-GitHub:

 1. **[Azure AI Foundry](https://techcommunity.microsoft.com/blog/aiplatformblog/ignite-2024-announcing-the-azure-ai-foundry-sdk/4295862/?wt.mc_id=DT-MVP-5004771)**: Microsoft introduced Azure AI Foundry, a unified platform consolidating AI development tools.
 This platform offers a centralised portal and SDK, facilitating the creation, management, and auditing of AI projects.
 It integrates seamlessly with GitHub and Visual Studio, streamlining the AI application lifecycle.
 2. **[Azure AI Foundry Unified Tooling](https://techcommunity.microsoft.com/blog/aiplatformblog/ignite-2024-announcing-the-azure-ai-foundry-sdk/4295862/?wt.mc_id=DT-MVP-5004771)**: Microsoft introduced Azure AI Foundry Unified Tooling, a platform that supports the entire AI project lifecycle.
 This tooling integrates with GitHub, enabling continuous integration and continuous deployment (CI/CD) workflows.
 Developers can leverage this platform to enhance collaboration, streamline development processes, and accelerate AI project delivery.